jiaweing/IoT-Quiz/README.md

 # IoT Quiz System

-A real-time interactive quiz system powered by M5StickC Plus devices and Next.js.
+A real-time interactive quiz system powered by M5StickC Plus devices with MQTT and Next.js.
 Perfect for classrooms, events, and interactive learning sessions.

 ## 🌟 Features